Sharlaan/Typescript-React-Redux-Parcel-Material/README.md

 This repository has basic settings for buildling react application in Typescript.

+This repository is a fork from [TS Starter](https://github.com/adhrinae/ts-react-parcel).

 The original source code of the provided example is in [here](https://kentcdodds.com/blog/compound-components-with-react-hooks).

 ## Built in settings

 - React + ReactDOM (16.8+)
+- Material-UI (4+)
 - Typescript (with TSLint setting)
 - Prettier + tslint-config-prettier
-- Test configuration using Jest and [react-testing-library](https://github.com/kentcdodds/react-testing-library)
+- Test configuration using Jest and [react-testing-library](https://github.com/testing-library/react-testing-library)
 - Parcel bundler (1.12+)

 ## How to set up the project

 **Disclaimer**
 Since I only use Yarn as my primary package manager, this repository will ignore `package-lock.json` file on commit.
 If you prefer npm to Yarn, Please modify `.gitignore` file following your flavor.

 ```